 How much bigger will Star Wars Battlefront II be compared to the previous game?
 Publisher Electronic Arts has been touting the larger size of the Star Wars Battlefront sequel since before it was even officially announced.
 “Larger”, however, is a relative term, and fans have wondered exactly what this would mean for the sequel.
 EA CEO Andrew Wilson has finally given us a number, stating that Star Wars Battlefront II will feature three times as much content as the last game.
 Granted, “content” is another term that can be hard to quantify, but this should reassure fans that the sequel is bringing way more to the table than before.

 What changes will be found in the weapons of Star Wars Battlefront II?
 Aiming down sights with blasters will be more rewarding than hip-firing in Star Wars Battlefront II, something that wasn’t always the case in the previous game.
 This should instill more value in skillful shooting, which will also be advanced by the sequel’s evolved weapon customization.
-Developers have also confirmed that they are reworking the cooldown or reloading system for automatic weapons, though exact details have yet to be released.
+Developers have also confirmed that they are reworking the cooldown or reloading system for automatic weapons, though the extent of this wasn’t fully clear in the recent demo.

 What gadgets and pick-ups do we know to be making a comeback in Battlefront II?
-There will certainly be plenty of new and old equipment that players can enjoy in the upcoming Star Wars Battlefront sequel, but two fan favorites we know to be making a return are the Thermal Imploder and the jetpack (although the jetpack is restricted to a particular class).
+There will certainly be plenty of new and old equipment that players can enjoy in the upcoming Star Wars Battlefront sequel, but two fan favorites we know to be making a return are the Thermal Imploder and Rocket Launchers.
+We also know that jetpacks will be usable in the multiplayer, but they will be restricted to specific special trooper classes.

 The Basics (skip)